matthowarth26/is601_module12/README.md

 # FastAPI Calculator Application

-This project includes a calculator API where users can perform operations such as add, subtract, multiply, and divide.
+This project includes a FastAPI calculator where users can perform operations such as add, subtract, multiply, and divide.

 ## Key Features
 - Docker containerization
 - PostgreSQL database integration
-- Factory method for creating and instatiating calculcations
+- Factory method for creating and instantiating calculations
+- SQLAlchemy polymorphic models support multiple calculation types in one table
+- BREAD operations for calculations
 - User authentication with JWT
 - Secure user model using SQLAlchemy ORM models and Pydantic schemas
 - CI/CD pipeline with GitHub Actions and Docker Hub
 - Security scanning with Trivy

+## BREAD Features
+- Browse: Retrieve all calculations for the authenticated user - GET /calculations
+- Read: Retrieve a single calculation by ID - GET /calculations/{calc_id}
+- Edit: Update inputs and optionally the calculation type - PUT /calculations/{calc_id}
+- Add: Create a new calculation - POST /calculations
+- Delete: Remove a calculation - DELETE /calculations/{calc_id}

 ---